CapyTainh/CapyTainh.io/README.md

 ### 🌱 Hobbies that I’m currently challenging myself:
-Since I do want to become a certified pen-tester, I decided to take more time focusing on feeding more knowledge:books: to myself.
-As such, I set a couple of self-challenges in order to push myself more further.:running:
+Since I do want to become a certified pen-tester, I decided to take more time focusing on feeding more knowledge to myself.
+As such, I set a couple of self-challenges in order to push myself more further.

 * Learn to code:man_technologist: 3-4 hours a day with no distraction ( One or two day off a week. )
 * Read:newspaper: Dev and UI articles daily